 CAU kept up its annual walkathon tradition on Saturday, albeit in a virtual format, to support services for people with special needs.

-Donations are still being accepted for the Ira Geller Walkathon and will support services as well as help cover expenses incurred due to COVID-19.
+Donations are still being accepted (Sorry, this link no longer works) for the Ira Geller Walkathon and will support services as well as help cover expenses incurred due to COVID-19.

 With some of the CAU community coming together to walk safely with members of their households in Warinanco Park in Roselle, the virtual walk was an opportunity for the community to rally in support of the agency, and for members and staff to meet with friends.
 Attendees walked in their own communities and tracked their progress on the Nike Run Club app.